 Ask attendees to complete a survey to improve retention

 Ask attendees to complete a survey before they leave your presentation.
 This is especially helpful for lengthy, content-rich presentations to a large audience.
 Putting in the effort in advance really pays off when you see the constructive feedback that comes in as a result.

 At Poll Everywhere, everyone dedicates a few hours each month to customer support.
 The Customer Support team periodically runs workshops to bolster our CS skills, and they always cap off the event with a survey.
 Completing this survey is an efficient way of reviewing what was presented, and gives whoever ran the workshop a clear indication of how the material was absorbed.

 Poll Everywhere includes an example survey with general presentation-feedback questions.
 However, you can edit those questions, or simply start from scratch.

 Use videos to mix up the flow of your presentation

 With all these quizzes and questions, you might feel like your PowerPoint is turning into a game show.
 If you need to give the audience (and yourself) a break, slot in a quick video.
 Videos are an easy way to vary the flow of your presentation without losing the audience’s attention.

-LiveSlides lets you easily and reliably insert YouTube, Vine, Vimeo, and other videos into PowerPoint.
+Poll Everywhere lets you easily and reliably insert YouTube, Vimeo, and other videos into PowerPoint.
 All you need is an internet connection.
-Copy and paste the video’s URL into LiveSlides and that video will appear as a slide in your PowerPoint deck.
+Copy and paste the video’s URL when using the Poll Everywhere slideware app and that video will appear as a slide in your PowerPoint deck.